 MIPA will send your Spartan entry to an out-of-state judge who will evaluate it against the standards provided by the MIPA Spartan critique booklet.
 Participating media outlets receive a Bronze, Silver, Gold or Spartan Award — MIPA’s highest honor — based on how well they meet MIPA’s student media standards.
-Winners of the Spartan Award will be recognized at the Spring Awards & On-Site Contests in April.
+Winners of the Spartan Award will be recognized at MIPA’s awards ceremony, typically held in April.

-The critique booklet with judge’s comments will be emailed to you in a PDF format after the awards event.
-Newspapers or newsmagazines are only returned if annotated.
+The judge’s critique will be emailed to you after the awards event.
 Contact the MIPA office if you have any questions.
 Please read the entry materials for other requirements.

-- Preview the entry form – You must complete our online entry form, but here’s a Word copy of the questions we ask
+- Preview the entry form – You must complete our online entry form using the button above, but here’s a Word copy of the questions we ask

 - MIPA Seal of Distinction form – Learn more about the seal